sneha-4-22/CryptoMate/README.md

 # StockForecast

-StockForecast is a stock price analysis dashboard that provides users with historical data and forecasted trends for selected stocks.
+StockForecast is a stock price analysis  that provides users with  data and forecasted trends for selected stocks.
 It utilizes the Taipy GUI library for creating interactive user interfaces.

 ## Features